 There are many resources that business owners can refer to when putting together their loan applications.
 The Small Business Administration, for example, provides a highly detailed loan application checklist for borrowers.
-Using these resources can decrease your likelihood of coming across as disorganized or unprepared.
+Using these resources decreases your likelihood of coming across as disorganized or unprepared.

 Careless errors will land your application in the rejected pile.
 “Filling out the application incorrectly or omitting information is another common mistake that can lead to your application getting denied,” Tayne said.

-Tayne also pointed out that sloppy bookkeeping and inconsistent business practices, such as not filing tax returns or mixing business and personal bills together, can prevent you from getting financing.
+Tayne also pointed out that sloppy bookkeeping and inconsistent business practices, such as mixing business and personal bills together or not filing tax returns, can prevent you from getting financing.
 She advises taking the time to gather all the necessary information, fill out the forms completely and read over your application before submitting it.

-When it comes to making financial decisions for your business, lenders want to see that you've sought guidance from knowledgeable advisors.
+When you apply for a business loan, lenders want to see that you’ve sought guidance from knowledgeable advisors.

 “But there are many other places to find good people to talk to, such as the Service Corps of Retired Executives [SCORE], a free mentoring service that is supported by the Small Business Administration,” he said.
 SCORE connects you to retired businesspeople with experience in your market.
 “This is important because they will know about the kind of capital that is most important to people within your industry.”

 Sheinbaum also recommends business owners get financial advice from business networking groups and conduct research on the websites of the leading alternative funders since many have detailed resource sections for small businesses about the many kinds of available capital and the best ways to prepare for funding.

 Finding a lender can feel so daunting that it might be tempting to sign up with the first one that comes along.
-But blindly pursuing one loan provider without exploring your other options can be a mistake.
-Business owners should take the time to research a range of traditional and alternative lenders to find the best fit for your business.
+But blindly pursuing one loan provider without exploring your other options is a mistake.
+Take the time to research a variety of traditional and alternative lenders to find the best fit for your business.